- What Makes For a Poor Interview

 Although on average, less than one-fourth of all applicants are invited for a personal interview, schools will not accept a candidate without one.
 This should suggest just how important the interview is in the overall selection process.
 Among those students deemed acceptable candidates according to the first four categories listed above, most schools typically invite at least three prospective candidates for interviews for each new class opening.
 Only one of these invitees will be offered admission.
 For this reason, you must realize that a strong interview represents an important piece of the total consideration given applicants for admission.

 Much of your success at the interview depends on your personal effectiveness (eye contact, handshake, personal attire, greeting, confidence, physical demeanor, etc.) as much as your answers to questions.
 For this reason, practicing your interview is important.
-Use your committee evaluation interview as a mock interview.

 No matter how well qualified academically you may be, a poor interview definitely reduces your chance of receiving an acceptance.
 According to the Dean of Admissions at Stanford University School of Medicine, “Far too many interviewees are unprepared for the interview process”.
 It is essential that you take these interviews very seriously.